Anne de Montmorency, 1st Duke of Montmorency: Valentinois' party

 The king's mistress Diane de Poitiers, duchesse de Valentinois, seeking a counterbalance to the great influence over the king that Montmorency enjoyed, found it in the patronage of the Lorraine family, and in particular the duc d'Aumale and archbishop of Reims.
 She and the Lorraines had been in friendly conversation since at least 1546 when a marriage was arranged between the marquis de Maine and her daughter Louise de Brézé.
 The family achieved a major coup in 1548 when they secured a promise of marriage between the four year old dauphin and their six year old niece Mary Stuart.
 This marriage would come to pass on 24 April 1558.
 The alliance of the Lorraine family and Diane began to erode Montmorency's power, much to his consternation.
 In opposition to this, he frequently tried to contrive reasons for the Lorraine brothers to be absent from court.
 Ultimately, the Lorraine brothers would not attain the level of intimacy that Montmorency enjoyed with Henri.

 In the rivalry between Montmorency and the Lorraines during the reign of Henri, Saint-André maintained a flexible position between the two, ready to follow whichever advantaged him most in the particular circumstances.
 Saint-André would however have a rivalry with Montmorency's nephews for access to military command.

 In 1548 the Venetian ambassador reported that it was a matter of dispute at the court which of Diane and Montmorency, Henri loved more.

 Royal council

 During the reign of François a conseil des affaires (council of affairs), sometimes called the secret council had been established.
 It would meet with the king every morning and was composed of the leading royal favourites, Montmorency, Saint-André, the Lorraine brothers, the elder Cardinal de Lorraine, the king of Navarre, the duc de Vendôme, Marshal Bouillon and some administrative royal functionaries who did not participate in the discussions proper.
-Through this council, royal police was decided upon.
+Through this council, royal policy was decided upon.
 In the most sensitive discussions, only Montmorency, Saint-André and the Lorraine brothers would be invited.
 In the afternoon the conseil privé (privy council) convened to consider matters of finance and administration.
 Legal matters that had been referred to the king could also be settled during the course of its sessions.
 It was a far larger council, and could meet without the presence of the king himself.